AndersDeath/diary2/README.md

 I've eventually prepared everyhing for deployment SFS to OVH.
 It doesn't work yet, but I will solve this problem tomorrow. tHe rest of the day I was working on CS tickets of DRSmile.
 I am making huge investigation of everything there.

+# 21 July 2022 - Thursday - Yerevan

+The day is good. i've rebooted the OVH servier.
+Now it is working correctly. i also started working of whitesova.com.
+Api and client work well.